-Please also see Staying Safe Online and Web Filtering and Monitoring Policy
+Please also see Staying Safe Online, Web Filtering and Monitoring Policy, Gaming Devices Guidance

 - 11.1 Children do not need to meet people to become involved in extremist views and beliefs.
 The internet and the use of social media is increasingly being used by extremist groups to radicalise young people.
 These groups will often offer young people solutions to their feelings of being misunderstood, not listened to, or being treated unfairly. - 11.2 The setting has an appropriate web filtering system in place and a clear policy on the use of Mobile and Smart Technology in school.
-Children's homes and residential school staff should also be familiar with the Phones & Internet Access Policy that will apply outside of school hours.
-Staff must be vigilant when children and young people are using their mobile phones and other devices.
+Team members working in children's homes and residential schools should also be familiar with the Mobile Device, Smart Technology, and Internet Access Policy that will apply outside of school hours.
+Team members must be vigilant when children and young people are using their mobile phones and other devices.
 Any concerns content must be reported immediately to the DSL/Safeguarding Lead. - 11.3 The Headteacher or equivalent/Registered Manager must ensure that there are arrangements in place for the monitoring of children and young people's use of the internet.
-Any concerns regarding inappropriate or unsafe internet use must be immediately reported to the DSL/Safeguarding Lead and documented onto the electronic recording system. - 11.4 All staff must ensure that children and young people in their settings are supported and helped to understand about staying safe online.
+Any concerns regarding inappropriate or unsafe internet use must be immediately reported to the DSL/Safeguarding Lead and documented onto the electronic recording system. - 11.4 All team members must ensure that children and young people in their settings are supported and helped to understand about staying safe online.

-London Grid for Learning have produced useful resources on Prevent Online Safety Resource Centre - London Grid for Learning (Igfl.net) that can be utilised.
+London Grid for Learning (Lgfl) have produced the following useful resources on Prevent that can be utilised: Online Safety Resource Centre (Igfl.net)

-The UK Safer Internet Centre provides advice, information and links to toolkits to help keep those in residential settings safe online.
+The UK Safer Internet Centre provides advice, information and links to toolkits to help keep those in Residential Care Settings safe online.
 They also provide information on Supporting Vulnerable Groups Online.